seanbao/mnemonas/docs/configuration.en.md

 | --- | --- | --- | --- |
 | `allow_unsafe_no_auth` | bool | `false` | Allow Web UI/API auth or WebDAV authentication to be disabled while HTTP listens beyond loopback |

 By default, `auth.enabled = false` or enabled WebDAV with `webdav.auth_type = "none"` fails validation when `server.host` listens beyond loopback.
-Set this to `true` only when a firewall, container port binding, or reverse proxy deliberately limits access; MnemoNAS will still print a security warning.
+Set this to `true` only when a firewall, container port binding, or reverse proxy deliberately limits access; MnemoNAS will still print a security warning. `mnemonas-doctor` also reports these unauthenticated postures in ordinary deployment diagnostics so the outer network boundary can be reviewed after installation.

 ## `[favorites]`